Brandon Lowe Player Props: Rays vs. Tigers

-After going 0-for-2 in his last game, Brandon Lowe and the Tampa Bay Rays face the Detroit Tigers (who will hand the ball to Spencer Turnbull) at 4:10 PM ET on Saturday.
+After going 1-for-2 in his most recent game, Brandon Lowe and the Tampa Bay Rays face the Detroit Tigers (who will start Joey Wentz) at 1:10 PM ET on Sunday.

 Brandon Lowe Game Info & Props vs. the Tigers